Vietnam.vn - Nền tảng quảng bá Việt Nam

 The area most affected by the recent natural disaster was Lahaina, where much of the infrastructure was destroyed by the fire and some residents had no choice but to jump into the ocean for safety.

-Government agencies including the Federal Emergency Management Agency (FEMA) and the Pacific Disaster Center have reported that up to 4,500 individuals have lost their homes due to the fires and are currently in need of emergency shelter.
+Government agencies including the Federal Emergency Management Agency (FEMA) and the Pacific Disaster Center have reported that up to 4,500 individuals have been left homeless by the fires and are now in need of emergency shelter.

 As the death toll continues to rise, the Maui wildfire has surpassed the death toll of the 2018 Camp Fire in Northern California, which killed 85 people and wiped out the town of Paradise.
 Maui Police Chief John Pelletier predicted the current death toll would likely rise as search and rescue efforts continued.